 We’ve all looked at film stars with great hair and been envious.
-From newer celebrities such as Zack Effron to actors like George Clooney seem to posses a timeless quality to their hair.
-They have a seemingly magical way to make it look consistently thick, shiny and adaptable to a wide range of styles.
-Having hair that suits many styles is a very useful tool for an actor, and a desirable quality for the rest of us.
+From newer celebrities such as Zack Effron to actors like George Clooney seem to possess a timeless quality to their hair.
+They have a seemingly magical way to make it look consistently thick, shiny, and adaptable to a wide range of styles.
+Having hair that suits many styles is a very useful tool for an actor and a desirable quality for the rest of us.

 Here’s what to eat:

 Nutrition is straightforward – minerals and vitamins will help keep your hair strong and healthy.
 Foods such as nuts and cereals are often packed full of Vitamin E and can even help to combat hair loss.